-- The Governing body appointed an appropriate senior member of staff, from the leadership team, to the role of designated safeguarding lead.
-The designated safeguarding lead takes lead responsibility for safeguarding and child protection.
-Fox Wood school also has a deputy designated safeguarding lead. - Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains the designated safeguarding lead. - The designated safeguarding lead and the deputy liaise with the local authority and work with other agencies in line with Working Together to Safeguard Children 2018
+• The Governing body appointed an appropriate senior member of staff, from the leadership team, to the role of designated safeguarding lead (DSL).
+The designated

-- During term time, the designated safeguarding lead and/ or a deputy is always available (during school hours) for staff to discuss any safeguarding concerns. - The designated safeguarding lead and the deputy undergo training to provide them with the knowledge and skills required to carry out the role.
+- safeguarding lead takes lead responsibility for safeguarding and child protection.
+Fox Wood school also has a deputy designated safeguarding lead. - Whilst the activities of the designated safeguarding lead can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection, as set out above, remains the designated safeguarding lead. - The designated safeguarding lead and the deputy liaise with the safeguarding partners and other agencies in line with Working Together to Safeguard Children 2018 and follow the guidance issued by the NPCC-When to call the police - During term time, the designated safeguarding lead and/ or a deputy is always available (during school hours) for staff to discuss any safeguarding concerns. - The designated safeguarding lead and the deputy undergo training to provide them with the knowledge and skills required to carry out the role.
 The training is updated at least annually. - In addition to formal training, as set out above, knowledge and skills are updated (for example via e-mail, meeting other designated safeguarding leads, or taking time to read and digest safeguarding developments) at regular intervals, but at least annually, to keep up with any developments relevant to their role.